 The basic recipe is easy to alter, creating a huge variety of options.

-- Breakfast: Dare I admit this, I don’t like chocolate in the mornings, so if I were going to have this for breakfast, I would simply leave off the chocolate honey and add a bit more sweet fruits like strawberries.
+- Breakfast: Dare I admit this, I don’t like chocolate in the mornings, so if my chia pudding breakfast looks a bit diffeernt as it has no chocolate honey but does have a few added superfoods.
 It makes for a nice break from my normal gluten-free pancake breakfast.

 - Vegan: The honey is the only non-vegan ingredient here, so simply replace the chocolate honey with a vegan option like this vegan, gluten-free, chocolate sauce and you have a vegan chia pudding.